 Our clinical services provide clinically useful molecular diagnostic tests, bioinformatics and pathology services for evaluating cancer risk by leveraging the latest technology in personalized medicine for improved patient diagnosis and management.
 We develop and commercialize genomic tests and related first line assays principally focused on early detection of patients with indeterminate biopsies and at high risk of cancer using the latest technology to help personalized medicine and improve patient diagnosis and management.
 Our tests and services provide mutational analysis of genomic material contained in suspicious cysts, nodules and lesions with the goal of better informing treatment decisions in patients at risk of thyroid, pancreatic, and other cancers.
 The laboratory developed molecular diagnostic tests we offer are designed to enable healthcare providers to better assess cancer risk, helping to avoid unnecessary surgical treatment in patients at low risk.
-We currently have five commercialized molecular diagnostic tests in the marketplace: PancraGEN[®], which is a pancreatic cyst and pancreaticobiliary solid lesion genomic test that helps PanDNA, a "molecular only" version of PancraGEN that provides physicians a snapshot of a limited number of factors; physicians better assess risk of pancreaticobiliary cancers using our proprietary PathFinderTG[®] platform; ThyGeNEXT[®], which is an expanded oncogenic mutation panel that helps identify malignant thyroid nodules; ThyraMIR[®], which assesses thyroid nodules for risk of malignancy utilizing a proprietary microRNA gene expression assay; and RespriDx[®], which is a genomic test that helps physicians differentiate metastatic or recurrent lung cancer from the presence of newly formed primary lung cancer and which also utilizes our PathFinderTG[®] platform to compare the genomic fingerprint of two or more sites of lung cancer.
-BarreGEN[®], an esophageal cancer risk classifier for Barrett's Esophagus that also utilizes our PathFinder TG[®] platform.
-We currently have a multicenter study underway to further assess the ability of BarreGEN[®] to accurately predict progression to high grade dysplasia or cancer and to assist us in positioning our product for full launch, partnering, and potentially supporting reimbursement with payers.
+We currently have five commercialized molecular diagnostic tests in the marketplace: PancraGEN[®], which is a pancreatic cyst and pancreaticobiliary solid lesion genomic test for the diagnosis and prognosis of pancreatic cancer; PanDNA, a "molecular only" version of PancraGEN® that provides physicians a snapshot of a limited number of factors enabling physicians to better assess risk of pancreaticobiliary cancers using our proprietary PathFinderTG® platform; ThyGeNEXT®, which is an expanded oncogenic mutation panel that helps identify malignant thyroid nodules; ThyraMIR®, which assesses thyroid nodules for risk of malignancy utilizing a proprietary microRNA gene expression assay; and RespriDx®, which is a genomic test that helps physicians differentiate metastatic or recurrent lung cancer from the presence of newly formed primary lung cancer and which also utilizes our PathFinderTG® platform to compare the genomic fingerprint of two or more sites of lung cancer.
+In addition, BarreGEN®, a molecular based assay that helps resolve the risk of progression of Barrett's Esophagus to esophageal cancer, is currently in a clinical evaluation program (CEP) whereby we gather information from physicians using BarreGEN® to assist us in gathering clinical evidence relative to the safety and performance of the test.
+We currently have a multicenter study underway to further assess the ability of BarreGEN® to accurately predict progression to high grade dysplasia or cancer and to assist us in positioning our product for full launch, partnering, and potentially supporting reimbursement with payers.